GoogleCloudPlatform/ops-agent/integration_test/README.md

 right thing.
 But we do expect that we will need to make big changes to both the data directory and the test runner before it is really meeting our needs.

-Note that, by default, the test will skip any applications that were not impacted by the currently modified set of files.
-To force the test to include all available applications, regardless of the current modifications, set the `ALL_APPS` environment variable to `true`.
+By default, the test will skip any applications that were not impacted by the currently modified set of files.
+However, if the modified files are unrelated to any apps, it assumes that all apps are impacted.

 ### Adding a new third-party application